 Every degree student at HCA, regardless of their chosen programme, will be given the chance to develop essential practical skills for a creative working life:

-- How to create a stand out website
+- How to create a unique creative digital professional profile

 - How to set-up as a creative freelancer